-The maximum penalty for breaking the regulations is 20 million Euros or four percent of the company’s turnover, whichever is larger.
+The maximum penalty for breaking the regulations is 20 million Euros or four per cent of the company’s turnover, whichever is larger.

 One of the major things that many companies need to address is the issue of informed consent.
 The methods that companies have traditionally used to get consumers to agree to data collection are highly in favor of the company and don’t do much to protect consumer privacy rights.

-For example, companies often post lengthy, jargon-filled privacy policies that hardly anyone will take the time the read.
+For example, companies often post lengthy, jargon-filled privacy policies that hardly anyone will take the time to read.
 Embedded in these policies is information about how user data is collected, used, and stored.
 To agree to these terms, a customer usually has to simply check a box, which they’ll often do without reading the accompanying policies.